This post may contain affiliate links. Read our disclosure policy.

 Mix in 2 eggs….this creates just a bit more of a lighter corn casserole.

-Add 1/2 to 1 cup shredded cheddar cheese….because cheese makes everything better, right?
+Add ½ to 1 cup shredded cheddar cheese….because cheese makes everything better, right?

 We often double this recipe and bake it in a 9×13 pan.
 Depending on your oven, this may take an additional 15 minutes to bake, so plan accordingly.

 For the best textured casserole, I would not recommend making this in advance and freezing the entire casserole to reheat later.
-If you have leftovers, they will freeze okay if you store it in an airtight container.